MeJaM35/API-Chatbot/README.md

    python manage.py runserver
    ```
 Now, you should be able to see the application running at `127.0.0.1:8000` in your web browser.
 Enjoy coding!

-## Customizing the Template

-You can customize this template to suit your needs.
-For example, you can add or remove Django apps, change the database settings, or modify the static files settings.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) before getting started.

-## Contact

 If you have any questions, feel free to reach out to me at '''jamsutkarmeetpradeep@gmail.com'''.